abakedjoetato/Csvfixes/README.md

 ## Multi-Guild Isolation

-The Tower of Temptation PvP Statistics Bot is designed with robust multi-guild isolation:
+The Emeralds Killfeed PvP Statistics Bot is designed with robust multi-guild isolation:

 - Each Discord server (guild) has its own isolated data
 - Player statistics are tracked separately for each guild